 - A module receives a "require" Function.
-The "require" function may be called with an absolute or relative module identifier.
-It will receive an object containing the exported API of the foreign module.
+The "require" function accepts a module identifier. "require" returns an object containing the exported API of the foreign module.
 If there is a dependency cylce, the foreign module may not have finished executing at the time it is required by one of its transitive dependencies; in this case, the object returned by "require" must contain at least the exports that the foreign module has prepared before the call to require that led to the current module's execution.
 If the requested module cannot be returned, "require" throws an error.

-- A module receives an "exports" object, synonymous with "this" in the top scope of the module, that it may add its exported API to as it executes.
+- A module receives an "exports" object that it may add its exported API to as it executes.

 To be interoperable with secure environments, a module must satisfy the following additional constraints:

 - A module must not have any free variables apart from primordials ("Object", "Array", &c), "require", and "exports".